What Is Friendship? Benefits Of Emotional Support On Mental Health

 Communication

 Communication may serve as the foundation of any relationship, including close friendships.
 Good friends can often communicate openly with each other.
 Clear and honest communication can help friends avoid conflicts or potential pitfalls and may provide opportunities for feedback.
-Communication may include discussing personal dreams, ideas or thoughts, or simple updates on a regular basis.
+Communication may include discussing personal dreams, ideas, or thoughts, or simple updates regularly.

 Physical and mental health benefits of friendship

-While it is nice to have a close group of friends to spend time with, friendship may also have physical and mental health benefits.
+While it can be nice to have a close group of friends to spend time with, friendship may also have physical and mental health benefits.
 The following are some of the ways that friendship may improve physical and mental health:

 Physical health benefits